NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/AmpSczCombiningBaselineAndLongitudinalInformationForPredictionOfPsychosisConversion/README.md

 In this project we will implement predictive models that make use of both baseline and longitudinal information for psychosis prediction.
 This project builds on a previous [one](https://projectweek.na-mic.org/PW39_2023_Montreal/Projects/LongitudinalModelOfPsychosisConversion/), in which we implemented an approach called "joint modeling", which had important limitations.
 For this project, we will implement one based on a combination of two approaches:

+- Multiple kernel learning (MKL): a simple predictive model for the fusion of multiple modalities.
+MKL combines kernels (i.e. a similarity measure across samples) from different modalities.
+Some modalities could be baseline measures, while others could be longitudinal trajectories.
+- Dynamic time warping (DTW): a way to estimate the dissimilarity or distance between trajectories, regardless of differences in the number of time points, sampling rate, or the existence of delays between them.
+It is simple to build kernels for MKL from DTW distances.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->